Tehila87/stock-prices-prediction-pipeline/README.md

 ## Optimisation

 The pipeline is optimised for clarity, reproducibility, and credibility.
 To keep the repository lightweight, sample data is provided so the notebook can be executed locally without large downloads.
 Heavy, full-scale datasets are intentionally excluded because some computations and feature-engineering steps are expensive and time-consuming.
-Complementary Python assets — including a Nasdaq-100 clustering pipeline, API-based scraping/sourcing pipes, exploratory notebooks, and the complete datasets required to run the project end-to-end — are available on request.
+Additional complementary Python code (scraping / API sourcing, EDA notebooks, and full datasets to run end-to-end) can be shared on request.

 ## Structure